inariksit/MonsterBurger/README.md

 `Transition (Upon Ant (Pred Customer (Order Burger))) (Pred Restaurant Finish)`
 * upon the customer having ordered the burger , the restaurant finishes
 * the restaurant finishes upon the customer having ordered the burger

+Maybe `EndOfChallenge` can also be an `Event`?
+(NB: this linearisation is just an ugly quick hack, probably the lincat of `Event` should be changed to accommodate different types of events).

+`Transition (Upon Sim EndOfChallenge) (Pred Customer (Order Burger))`
+upon ing the end of challenge , the customer orders the burger